 - "So You Want To Be (A Rock 'n' Roll Star)"

-- Homage: The Title Track is dedicated to pope John Paul I, whose brief papacy (33 days) conicided with the recording sessions.
+- Homage: The Title Track is dedicated to The Pope; John Paul I, whose brief papacy (33 days) coincided with the recording sessions.

 - Limited Lyrics Song: "Hymn" which is only eight lines long and 1:10 long.

 - Location Song: "Broken Flag"For we're marching towards Algiers

 God has granted thy soul to keepAll of the power that burns in the flameIgnites the light in a single name: FrederickName of care—Fast asleep in a room somewhereGuardian angels fly aboveShed your light on the one I love.

 When I am troubled in the nightHe comes to comfort meHe wills me through the darknessAnd the empty child is free